lmendo/MATL/README.md

 # MATL
 A programming language based on MATLAB/Octave and suitable for code golfing

-The compiler works in MATLAB R2015b.
+The compiler works in MATLAB R2015b or newer.
 Probably in older versions too, except for some specific functions.
 It is also compatible with Octave 4.0.0.
 The compiler tries to ensure consistent behaviour in both platforms.
 In addition, you can use at [Try it online!](http://matl.tryitonline.net) and at [MATL Online](https://matl.suever.net/).

 Installation: unpack the compressed file to a folder, and make that folder part of MATLAB's or Octave's search path.